We will share some little-known 'secrets'

 Only 'Proprietary Private Security Officers' can.

-Note: fill-in-the-blanks artwork and samples for designing your badge & shoulder patches is included with the PPO license test study material listed above.
+Note: fill-in-the-blanks artwork and samples for designing your badge & shoulder patches is included with the PPO license test study material listed above, and includes step-by-step information for free computer-design of your PPO badge.